gereds/utilities/README.md

 ## create_public_private_keys.sh
 You access frequently the remote linux server B from machine A, but you'd prefer to login using private/public keys and forget the password.
 This script creates the private/public key pairs, install them and creates an alias for you.
-Just download the script to machine A, run it with no parameters and follow the instruction on the screen.
+Just download the script to machine A, run it with no parameters and follow the instructions on the screen.

 ## License
 Unlicense